-Let’s face it; the horror film industry makes big bucks off of us.
+Let’s face it, the horror film industry makes big bucks off us.
 Slasher movies.
 Zombie movies.
 Vampire movies.
 Paranormal movies.
-All of them created to make us close our eyes, scream like little girls, grab the person next to us, and maybe even pee in our pants.
+All of them have been created to make us close our eyes, scream like little girls, grab the person next to us, and maybe even pee in our pants.

 And we love it!
 Why?

-Some psychologists will tell you that for some people, sitting through a scary movie or tying bungee-cords to their ankles and jumping off a bridge confirms that they’re alive.
-It’s a way to push the envelope, get the adrenalin flowing.
+Some psychologists will tell you that for some people, sitting through a scary movie or tying bungee-cords to their ankles and jumping off a bridge confirms they’re alive.
+It’s a way to push the envelope and get the adrenalin flowing.
 It’s a sensory experience that can be addicting, hence the explosion in the popularity of extreme sports.
 Yet, for others, being scared is a rite of passage.
-And, for others, it’s entertaining because deep down, they know they’ll be okay in the end.
+And, for others, it’s entertaining because deep down they know they’ll be okay in the end.

 If you think about it, we were all weaned on scary stories.
 Little Red Riding Hood.
 Jack and the Beanstalk.
 Snow White.
-Many fairytales have frightening characters that either eat children, or poison them, or confine them to towers.
+Many fairytales have frightening characters that either eat children, poison them, or confine them to towers.
 Sure, it all works out in the end, but is that why we like it?
-Because there is a sense of good winning over evil?
+We like good winning over evil?
 Maybe.

 On-the-other-hand, perhaps we’re hard-wired to actually like that adrenalin rush.
 As humans, we’ve survived for millennia by escaping man-eating predators and other humans who just want to kill us.
 That’s where that “fight or flight” response kicks in.
 The adrenalin flows and we become super-charged human beings.
 Maybe we like that feeling.
 After all, it’s hard to imagine the proliferation of scary books, movies, television shows, and sports if we didn’t.
 Apparently fear sells.

 In books, as in film, scary moments rely on building the suspense beforehand.
 They set you up to be scared.
 Stephen King does it by incorporating the five senses.
 Film directors accomplish it through the use of music, camera angles, and lighting.
-They all warn you that something bad is about to happen.
+Use well, all of those warn you that something bad is about to happen.